selemis/selectrix/README.md

    - All plugins (built-in + external) are added to the Action dropdown
    - User can select and execute any loaded plugin

+7. **Execute Plugin**
+   - When user clicks "Process Files", the console is cleared
+   - A `ConsoleLogger` instance is created
+   - The plugin's `execute()` method is called for each selected file, passing the logger
+   - All logger output appears in real-time in the GUI console

 ## Project Structure

 ```